1.10. Async / await

 The : instance return annotation tells the static analyzer that the

-function may return a Promise, suppressing the w328 redundant-await
+function may return a Future, suppressing the w328 redundant-await

 diagnostic at callers.
 Without an annotation the analyzer still warns